United States Capitol revolutionary war and beyond header United States Capitol

 • In certain instances the king did not allow the colonial legislatures to create judicial courts, saying that only the king had the right to appoint such courts.
 Several colonies went for long periods of time without courts as a result of this.
 This broke a fundamental rule of the purpose of government which is to secure the people's right to "life, liberty and the pursuit of happiness."
 Without courts, criminals could violate people's rights and not be punished or captured and people had no way of receiving compensation for injuries.

 • The king decided that the length of time in office and the salaries of colonial judges would be at his own discretion, meaning he could fire them whenever he wanted, and change their salaries whenever he wanted.
 This of course would have the effect of giving him great control over the decisions made by these judges, rather than them doing what they felt the cases before them justified.
-Again, this violated the principle that the government existed to secure people’s rights.
+Again, this violated the principle that the government exists to secure people's rights.

 • This one is self-explanatory - "He has erected a multitude of New Offices, and sent hither swarms of Officers to harass our people, and eat out their substance."

-• The king had allowed since 1765, standing armies to be positioned in the colonies without the colonists consent.
+• The king had allowed standing armies to be positioned in the colonies since 1765 without the colonists' consent.
 The Quartering Act of 1765 required that British troops stay in the colonies after the French and Indian War ended.
 The colonists were also required to support these British troops financially.
 Standing armies were long considered a threat to the people in English thought.

 • The king's policies had the effect of making the military power sovereign over the civil authorities, since he had all control over the military and would not allow the colonial legislatures any say in how they were used.
 This violated the principle of consent by the governed.